 Silver also received such criticisms for his psychic powers and the ability to use Chaos Control like Shadow.
 To the point where when he was trying to kill Sonic, he came VERY damn close to succeeding.

-Complaining about Shows You Don't Watch: The fanbase is very quick to start ranting and raving about how any new game will "ruin Sonic forever", often months or years prior to the entry's release.
+Complaining about Shows You Don't Watch: The fanbase is very quick to assume how any new game will "ruin Sonic forever", often months or years prior to the entry's release.
 Let's not even get into the squabbling that occurs after a game is released.

 Fang the Sniper known as Nack the Weasel in the U.S. a recurring character in the Sonic franchise between the years of 1994 and 1998 has many fans who want him to make an appearance in anything.
 Some of these fans got their wish when he cameoed on a wanted poster in Sonic Generations.